Carla A. Arnell

 First-Year Studies 179: Representations of Justice in Literature

-"From the Internet Age to the Middle Ages: The Medieval Courtly Love Tradition in Jeanette Winterson's The Passion and The.Powerbook" has been accepted for publication in a forthcoming issue of Studies in Medievalism.
+“From the Middle Ages to the Internet Age: The Courtly Love Tradition in Jeanette Winterson’s The Passion and The.Powerbook.”
+Studies in Medievalism 18 (2009): 203-226.

 "Chaucer's Wife of Bath and John Fowles's Quaker Maid: Tale Telling and the Trial of Personal Experience and Written Authority in Fowles's Maggot."
 Modern Language Review 102.4 (October 2007).